satish-pati/GPU_SIMULATOR/README.md

 - **Members**: Satish,Niharika
 - **Decisions**:
   - Implemenatation of hazard detection.
-  - Checking if hazards are correctly detected.
+  - Checking if hazards are correctly detected manually.
-  - Data Forwarding Implementation with enable and disable options.
+  - Modify pipeline Stages to check for Hazards and insert Stalls.
+  - Implemenation of Single fetch Unit and pipeline Stages accordingly.
+  - Implementation of all Instructions as per pipeline.

 - **Tasks**:
    - Satish: